All public power in Sweden proceeds from the people, and the Riksdag is the foremost representative of the people.

 On entering the EU in 1995, Sweden acquired a further level of government: the European level.
 As a member of the European Union, Sweden is subject to the EU acquis communautaire – the accumulated legislation, legal acts and court decisions that constitute the cumulative body of European Union law.
 Sweden takes part in the decision-making process when new common rules are drafted and approved.
 The Swedish Government represents Sweden in the European Council of Ministers, which is the EU’s principal decision-making body.
 Some issues previously decided by the Riksdag are nowadays decided at the EU level.

 For many decades, the Social Democratic Party had a dominant role in Swedish politics.
-However, over the past 30 years, power has changed hands several times between the Social Democrats and the “non-socialist” political bloc.
+However, over the past 30 years or so, power has changed hands several times between the Social Democrats and the ‘non-socialist’ political bloc.

 History of Swedish elections

-1994 The Social Democrats form a new minority government.
+1994: The Social Democrats form a new minority government.
+Starting from this year, general elections are held every four years instead of three.